Mellandd/GO3/docs/source/guide/choosing_methods.md

 ## Groupwise strategy selection

-When comparing genes (or term sets), individual pairwise term similarities must be aggregated into a single score.
+When comparing term sets or genes, individual pairwise term similarities must be aggregated into a single score.
 The choice of groupwise strategy affects what aspect of functional overlap you measure.

 | Strategy    | Key          | What it measures                              | Best for                          |
 |-------------|--------------|-----------------------------------------------|-----------------------------------|